Security Pentester skill

 Integration Patterns

-Full pentest on PREvery pull request to main~$50/runComplete
+Full pentest on PREvery pull request to mainHigh (5 categories × full pipeline)Complete

 Cost Management

-3. Use named workspaces to resume interrupted scans
+4. Use named workspaces to resume interrupted scans instead of paying for a full re-run.

-4. Schedule full scans weekly, quick scans on PRs
+5. Schedule full scans weekly; run quick single-category scans on PRs.

 6. Post-Pentest Workflow